lewisgoing/INFO492B-Week4Lab/README.md

 # INFO492 B - Recording and Mixing Lab

 ## Overview
-In this lab, we will be going over audio processing and mixing and recording with a audio interface.
+In this lab, we will be going over audio processing and mixing, and recording with an audio interface.

 ## Free Plugins

 A curated list of free plugins that are compatible with both Ableton Suite and Lite versions.
 These plugins will help you in tuning, sampling, effects, and expanding your instrument library.

 > Note: Downloading any of these plugins is optional.
-Some of these may be helpful during the production process, but not required.
-If you had to pick a couple to download, I would recommend the MeldaProduction Bundle
+Some of these may be helpful during production but not required.
+If you have to pick a couple to download, I would recommend installing MAutoPitch and MEqualizer (if you don't have the stock EQ 8 in Ableton)

 ### Text to Sample

 - [TextToSample | Samplab](https://samplab.com/text-to-sample): Transform text into unique samples using AI.
 - Also does Audio-to-Audio generation
-- Could not get working on my Mac (although it says it should), works on Windoows
+- I could not get working on my Mac (although it says it should), works on Windows

 ### FX